We're following all the rules… so why does it still feel off?

 🎯

-Movement Restrictions Are Driving the Problem
+Movement Restrictions Are Showing Up in the Arm

 What this usually means